-After the first 2 years, if John’s disability still prevents him from working in any reasonable occupation, he will continue to receive the $3,000 monthly benefits for up to age 65.
+After the first two years, if John’s disability still prevents him from working in any reasonable occupation, he will continue to receive the $3,000 monthly benefits for up to age 65.
 Some disability income policies provide a 3% annual increase in monthly benefits for taking care of inflation.
-If John’s policy has such a benefit, his subsequent year’s payout would be $3,090 per month (year 2), $3,182 per month (year 2), $3,278 per month (year 3) and so on.
+If John’s policy has such a benefit, his subsequent year’s payout would be $3,090 per month (year 2), $3,182 per month (year 2), $3,278 per month (year 3), and so on.

-3. If insured is able to return to work but suffers a pay drop, a partial monthly income benefit is payable to supplement the income.
+3. If the insured is able to return to work but suffers a pay drop, a partial monthly income benefit is payable to supplement the income.